 Sexual issues can be both physical and mental in nature.
 Sex involves a variety of complicated physical processes such as achieving an erection and proper vaginal lubrication.
-Additionally, emotions such as stress, anxiety and depression can negatively impact a person’s sex life.
+Additionally, emotions such as stress, anxiety, and depression can negatively impact a person’s sex life.

 Additionally, many sexual issues can be caused by past traumas and abuse.
-Molestation and other inappropriate actions in childhood can have effects which last well into adulthood.
+Molestation and other inappropriate actions in childhood can have effects that last well into adulthood.
 While a traditional therapist can certainly help deal with these issues in general, a sex therapist is the best option for improving your current sex life.

 Common sexual health issues handled by a sex therapist include:

 While these are all physical issues, the therapist can help will a variety of emotional issues, too.
-Performance anxiety, gender identity, sexual incompatibility, orgasm difficulties and other non-physical areas you are experiencing issues with are also common reasons to visit a sex therapist.
+Performance anxiety, gender identity, sexual incompatibility, orgasm difficulties, and other non-physical areas you are experiencing issues with are also common reasons to visit a sex therapist.